 Almost immediately the course became an accepted part of New Zealand motorsport life, in particular for fans of bike racing, who were drawn each year to the now-defunct Castrol Six-Hour endurance races (run annually between 1974 and 1988) or national championship events.
 Riders the likes of Ginger Molloy, Roger Freeth, Graeme Crosby and Robert Holden were among those to cut their teeth here against visiting Australian stars such as Wayne Clarke, Rob Doran, Neil Chivas, Scott Doohan and Troy Corser.
 The early careers of Simon Crafar and Aaron Slight also blossomed here before they headed overseas to international glory.

-It was the track itself which, slightly surprisingly, achieved worldwide glory for itself in 1988 when it was announced that Manfeild would play host to the finale of the fledgling World Superbike World Championships, then in its first season.
+It was the track itself which, slightly surprisingly, achieved worldwide glory in 1988 when it was announced that Manfeild would play host to the finale of the fledgling World Superbike World Championships, then in its first season.
 Quite what the riders more used to European venues made of the trek halfway around the world to rural New Zealand is unclear, but they certainly enjoyed the welcome as fans packed into the wooden bleachers to enjoy the action.
 For the teams, working amidst former pig pens and cattle stalls in the paddock behind the grandstands it was a much more agricultural experience!

 Nevertheless, the event proved a success and Manfeild was included on the calendar for 1989.
 Even the implementation of a ban on tobacco advertising didn't derail things, with new sponsorship found to replace Rothmans and ensure the race went ahead once more and was also featured in the 1990 schedules.